vipinanandcpp/hypergo/BACKLOG.md

+- [ ] Combine Config and ConfigType, And Message and MessageType
+- [ ] Support for literals and operations (maybe?) in config.json bindings
+- [ ] Configuration manager permissions to components in deploy automation
+- [ ] Deployment automation for libraries to artifact store using twine
+- [ ] blue green deployment?
+- [ ] delete subscription filters before adding them
+- [ ] move all 3rd party libraries (like glom) into a utils module that wraps 3rd party libraries for utilities needed by the sdk.
+This puts everything in one place and isolates the sdk from the libraries it uses.
 - [ ] pass by reference vs pass by value
         - [ ] BYO storage
 - [ ] message should use the copy of the configuration on the message, not the executor's configuration